wawanmadda/rdb2fhir-core/Readme.md

 ---

 ## Help and Support
-For questions and support please use [telegram](https://t.me/kalussajan).
+For questions and support please use [telegram](https://t.me/kalussajan) or [linkedin](https://www.linkedin.com/in/wawan-indrawan-madda-57b6ab293/).
-The issue tracker is for bug reports and feature discussions only.
+The issue tracker is for bug reports and feature discussions.

 ---